LaunchCodeEducation/liftoff-assignments/P1-Assignment_Repository_Setup/README.md

 Read and follow the steps in the [GitHub Help article on creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 Your request will be merged by a LaunchCode staff member, and then your addition will be part of the main repository.

+### Enable Github Issues

+After Making a pull request you will need to *enable Github issues* for your newly minted repository.
+Github issues are a great tool for communication with other developers.
+Github issues isn't automatically enabled for forked repositories.
+You will need to enable them so your mentor will be able to give you feedback through Github.
+To do this you will need to:

+1. Go to your github profile
+2. Select your Liftoff-Assignments repository
+3. Click on the Settings tab
+4. Select the checkbox for Issues

+![github_issues.png]